AAA Colorado Springs Sky Sox: L 8-3

 Right fielder Julian Yan hit his second home run of the year and also doubled.
 He knocked in two runs and also scored one.
 Center fielder David Kandilas doubled twice, but was not brought around to score.
 Third baseman Samuel Mende has cooled down a bit after a crazy start to his pro career.
 He went 0-3 with three strikeouts.

-Following the pattern for starting pitchers on the night, Geoff Parker demonstrated good control (no walks, three strikeouts), but was hittable, allowing 11 hits to the Helenaover six innings pitched.
+Following the pattern for starting pitchers on the night, Geoff Parker demonstrated good control (no walks, three strikeouts), but was hittable, allowing 11 hits to the Helena Brewers over six innings pitched.
 Five earned runs crossed under his watch.
 Kyle Roliard allowed two more earned runs over two innings of relief.
 Parker fell to 1-5 on the year.